DaveWM/dave-martin-blog/content/posts/kafka-streams-the-clojure-way.md

 ## Summary

 I hope that’s given you a brief overview of how to write a basic Kafka Streams topology.
-If you’re interested in learning more, I’d recommend starting here (TODO - link to good book).
+If you’re interested in learning more I’d recommend reading [Kafka 101](https://docs.confluent.io/current/streams/concepts.html#kafka-101) and [Designing Event Driven Systems](https://www.confluent.io/designing-event-driven-systems).
+I'd also recommend [this Kafka Streams Udemy course](https://www.udemy.com/share/1006h8BUIbeF9VQHw=/?xref=E0cacVdTQnkBSV82AT0GJVUWTx4dChQ%2BVFE=).
 We’ve barely scratched the surface of Kafka Streams, there are many more concepts to learn (😓).
 We haven’t even touched on things like `KTable`s, aggregations, or joins.
 Willa is just an experiment at this point, but hopefully it’s given you some food for thought.
 I’d also recommend checking out the [Noah](https://github.com/blak3mill3r/noah) library, that has similar goals but a slightly different approach.
 Thanks for reading, please don’t hesitate to email me if you have any questions or comments.